USA Tour 2019

 19 August – 1 September 2019

 This tour represents a big step forward for Driving Adventures after 7 very successful European Tours as well as our popular tours of New Zealand, Tasmania and other shorter tours within Australia it is time to head to the motoring Mecca that is the United States of America.
 The tour is planned to follow immediately after The Pebble Beach Concourse.
-We will take in the Yosemite National Park, Death Valley, Las Vegas, the incredible landscapes of the Utah canyon country and into the Rockies where we have a weekend in Aspen before driving to 14,100 ft on the legendary Pike’s Peak.
-We also visit Denver, Monument Valley, Grand Canyon, the best of Route 66 and Joshua Tree on the way back to Los Angeles and a very special hotel right on the boardwalk at Hermosa Beach.
+We will take in the Yosemite National Park, Death Valley, Las Vegas, the incredible landscapes of the Utah canyon country and into the Rockies where we have 2 nights in Aspen before driving to 14,100 ft on the legendary Pike’s Peak.
+We also visit Colorado Springs, Monument Valley, Grand Canyon, the best of Route 66 and Joshua Tree on the way back to Los Angeles and a very special hotel right on the boardwalk at Hermosa Beach.
 This a Driving Adventure to remember.

 As with all Driving Adventures tours, this trip is all about having a good time.
 Nice cars, good friends, brilliant roads in some of the most beautiful locations on earth in company with like-minded adventurers.
 The tour represents the highest standards of organisation, first-rate hotels and exquisite dining.
 I will be there as a guide to smooth the way and ensure that each guest has the best experience possible.